 Though you can easily explore the center of Sète on foot, there are additional means of transportation available.
 There is a well-established bus network and private Motorhomes to help you move around.
 Their prices may vary depending on seasonality.

 There are also taxis and car rentals.
 Keep in mind that there are parking lots scattered throughout the city as well as close to Sète’s parks and beaches.
-As some lots are free and others have an hourly fee, make sure to consult this page for parking in the city of Sète.

 Lastly, there are boat shuttles, which are great either for moving between central places or just joining a beautiful tour!